-‘We only have one planet;’ after finding dead bird, VB woman raising awareness about releasing balloons
+'We only have one planet' After finding dead bird, local woman raising awareness about releasing balloons

-SANDBRIDGE, Va – Sandbridge Beach is where Liz Romero Kibiloski walks two miles every day at sunrise.
+SANDBRIDGE, Va. - Sandbridge Beach is where Liz Romero Kibiloski walks two miles every day at sunrise.

 "This is my gift, this is my way of giving back," she stated.

-Her walks are not just about soaking in the salt air, each strides serves a deeper purpose.
+Her walks are not just about soaking in the salt air; each stride serves a deeper purpose.

 "I usually pick up a couple bags of trash, the tourists leave so much behind," she said.